PREngineer/Event-Manager/README.md

 # Events Manager

-This platform is used to create, manage, and track assistance of events.
+This platform is used to create, manage, and track events and assistance.

 # About